clw224/clw224.github.io/_research/research-1.md

 <b>Other related work</b>
 * Understanding how the gut microbiome of a tropical ectotherm responds to thermal stress, in collaboration with Claire Williams and Mike Logan (Uni. of Nevada, Reno)
-* A moving target: movement ecology reimagined, in collaboration with Mrinalini Erkenswick Watsa (SDZWA), Stefan Prost (Uni. of Oulu), Caroline Moore (SDZWA), Eben Broadbent (Uni. of Florida), Angelica Almeyda Zambrano (Uni. of Florida), and Gideon Erkenswick Watsa (Field Projects International).
+* A moving target: movement ecology reimagined, in collaboration with Mrinalini Erkenswick Watsa (SDZWA), Stefan Prost (Uni. of Oulu), Caroline Moore (SDZWA), Eben Broadbent (Uni. of Florida), Angelica Almeyda Zambrano (Uni. of Florida), and Gideon Erkenswick (Field Projects International).